Simple Mechanisms for Agents with Non-linear Utilities: Reduction Framework for Pricing-based Mechanisms

-Restricting to price-posting mechanisms, the monotone ex ante mechanisms property is satisfied for an ordinary good. \begin{lemma} For an ordinary good, agents have monotone ex ante mechanisms with respect to price-posting payoff curves. \end{lemma} \begin{proof} For an ordinary good by definition, every agent's expected allocation probability is weakly decreasing in the price.
+\begin{lemma} For an ordinary good (\Cref{asp:ordinary good}), the allocation probability $\alloc^{\quant}(\type)$ is weakly increasing in $\quant$ for all type $\type$. \end{lemma} \begin{proof} For an ordinary good by definition, the agent's expected allocation probability is weakly decreasing in the price.
 Thus, the per-unit price in each $\quant$ ex ante mechanism (with respect to the price-posting payoff curve $\cumpayoff$) is weakly decreasing in $\quant$.
 Now consider the $\quant$ ex ante mechanism with respect to the ironed price-posting payoff curve $\ironed\cumpayoff$ for all quantile~$\quant$.
 The per-unit price is monotone (by the previous argument) on quantiles that are not in ironed intervals.
 Within an ironed interval, the mechanism is a mix over two end-points of non-ironed intervals which linearly interpolates between the end-points and is thus monotone. \end{proof}

-We now show that the model-free mechanism constructed in \Cref{def:implement model free} is well defined, specifically, under the mild assumption that the agents utilities correspond to {\em ordinary goods} (\Cref{def:ordinary good}) the function $\cdf_i$ of Step~\ref{step:cdf} is monotonic and can be viewed as a distribution function.
-Finally, we show this model-free mechanism is pricing-based and guarantees the same payoff as the original mechanism for linear agents.